 Sexual assault is a statutory offence in England and Wales.
-It can happen to men, women , trans+ and children.
+It can happen to anyone – of any sexuality, race or gender.

-It is created by section 3 of the Sexual Offences Act 2003 when a person (A) Intentionally touches another person and/or (B) the touching is sexual, and there is no consent from the person being touched and/or the person doing the touching does not reasonably believe that the other person is consenting.
+Sexual assault is when a person (A) intentionally touches another person and/or (B) the touching is sexual AND there no consent from the person being touched and/or the person doing the touching does not reasonably believe that the other person is consenting.